Step-by-step guide to tell clients about a price increase

 - Give advance notice.
 Your clients will need to take further action in response to a price rise so give them enough time to do what needs to be done.

-- Let clients know what's changed.
+- Provide context.
 Frame the price increase in terms of the value you've delivered, the benefits they've received and the promise of more to come.

 - Don't apologise.
 You have every right to change your prices.
 It costs money to develop products, services and people.